karl-run/spring-boot-kotlin-cra/README.md

 Uses [Spek](http://spekframework.org/) for testing in Kotlin.

+**Want GraphQL instead of REST?
+Check out the [GraphQL branch on this repo](https://github.com/karl-run/spring-boot-kotlin-cra/tree/graphql)**

 ## Development

 When developing you want to use the dev server that create-react-app provides.
 All XHR requests from the web-app are proxied to the backend.
 A typical development workflow will involve running the Spring Boot server and the create-react-app server separately.